-German 1A.-(1) Tu., Th. and S. at 9 a.m.: (2) M., W. and F. at 12 m., and a fourth hour, in both sections, to be arranged when the class meets.
+German 1A.-Tu., Th. and S. at 9 a. m., and a fourth hour to be arranged when the class meets.

 Prerequisite.-Complete Matriculation standing.

 German 1A is intended for students who have not had an opportunity to study German at school.
 By means of a fourth hour and additional work they will be expected to reach the same standard as that attained at the end of the year by students in German 1B, who enter with Matriculation German.
 Students may not offer both 1A and 1B for credit towards a degree.